catchupTJC/catchuptjc.github.io/_posts/2020-07-18-(SG)The Wonderful Witness of the Bible.md

 Have laid the foundation of this temple;
 His hands shall also finish it.
 Then you will know
-That the Lord of hosts has sent Me to you.
+That the Lord of hosts has sent Me to you.*

 Jesus laid the foundation during the apostolic time.
 Today, we’re the work of Jesus and we shall complete it.
 We must have the faith to believe that!
 Because our faith and doctrine is exactly the same as the apostolic time.
 Read 1 Thessalonians 2:13;

-For this reason we also thank God without ceasing, because when you received the word of God which you heard from us, you welcomed it not as the word of men, but as it is in truth, the word of God, which also effectively works in you who believe.
+*For this reason we also thank God without ceasing, because when you received the word of God which you heard from us, you welcomed it not as the word of men, but as it is in truth, the word of God, which also effectively works in you who believe.*

 When Paul preached to the Thessalonians, their hearts were so ready to receive the preaching because they allowed God to work in their hearts.
 In Acts 13:2-3;

-As they ministered to the Lord and fasted, the Holy Spirit said, “Now separate to Me Barnabas and Saul for the work to which I have called them.”
-Then, having fasted and prayed, and laid hands on them, they sent them away.
+A*s they ministered to the Lord and fasted, the Holy Spirit said, “Now separate to Me Barnabas and Saul for the work to which I have called them.”
+Then, having fasted and prayed, and laid hands on them, they sent them away.*

 When they went to Thessalonians to preach in the synagogue, they used the Old Testament scriptures to prove that Jesus is the Christ.
 The Thessalonians didn’t believe the apostles merely without any basis.
 They realised that the apostles interpreted the Old Testament and applied it to Jesus in a very believable way.
 It allowed the Holy Spirit to make them see.